rumineykova/android-lab/README.md

 2. check that you have git installed: </br>
 3. Open the git bash application (we will be using gitBash to write git command throughout the tutorial) </br>
 ## :warning:This week's deliverables
-Completing assignments *Part I* and *Part II* is compulsory. </br>
+Completing assignments *Part I* and *Part II* is advisory. </br>
-This is your deliverable for the week. </br>
-It is very important to complete it, demonstrating git skills is part of the minimum learning outcomes for CS2001. </br>
-As a bonus, you will also get a git batch to display on your giuthub page :octocat:  </br>
-For your deliverable to be accepted you have to:
-* Step 1: Complete the assignment in Part I
-  * Make sure that your file is added to the COLLABORATORS folder of the Git-it repository, hence your PullRequest has to be accepted.
-* Step 2: Complete the assignment in Part II.
-Make sure you have pushed your changes and the file with your student id is in the repository.
+If you complete assignments *Part III* you will will become an Android ninja! </br>
+Next week we will continue with Android development.
+Your compulsory submission deadline will be next week. </br>
+However the skill this week will be essential if you want to succeed with next week's Android task. </br>

 ## Part I: Basic Android skills: Create your first Android app
 Let's get started, follow the steps below. </br>
-* Step 1: Open Android Studio and create a new project
+* Step 1: Open Android Studio
+* Step 2: Create a new project with a name Dice Roller (hint: If you struggle, check [here](https://developer.android.com/training/basics/firstapp/creating-project))
+* Step 3: Create the user interface: one button with the name click me, and a text box for displaying numbers
-* Step 2: Start the application
+* Step 3.1: Create the user interface.
+The user screen should look like this:
-* Step 3: Complete all challenges
+* Step 3.2: The state of the screen after you change the screen should be:
+* Step 4: Once the user clicks on the button, the text of the text box should show a random number.

 ## Part II: Fix the bug
 In this exercise, you will modify an existing repository and will submit a pull request for it. </br>